KAYAK HUNTING IN ILLORSUIT

-These sled dogs, needless to say, are impressive, strong, half wild, beautiful, and scary at times.
+These sled dogs are impressive, strong, half wild, beautiful, and scary at times.
 A few yards from my tent, one of the neighbor’s bitches was about to whelp in an old meat storage cellar.
 For a few days the lead dog of that team lay outside, on guard.
 That was right on the path I used to head into the village.
 One or two snarls from that dog and I soon found a way to detour around that little scene.
 I can’t find a photo with the male “on guard” but here is one from a few days later of the mother dog nursing the pups.

 The extreme way of not feeding your dogs in summer was to maroon them somewhere far from the village.
 Enoch kept his dogs at Sarqa, the southernmost tip of the island.
 Algot had his some distance down the coast.
 I saw them when he brought them back to village late in my stay and while they weren’t exactly overweight they seemed to be in good shape.
 Otto, and at least one other man, had theirs across the sound, on Upernavik Island.

 One of only two or three photos that show any dogs at Ikerasak.

 The only dog in my photos of Nuugaatsiaq.